-“Michael Waltrip is the worst driver in NASCAR, period,” Boywer said.
-“I can’t believe NAPA signed back on.”
+"Michael Waltrip is the worst driver in NASCAR, period," Boywer says over the radio.
+"I can't believe NAPA signed back on."

 A few seasons later, Bowyer signed with MWR, and during the press conference to announce the new partnership, Waltrip brought up Bowyer's incendiary quote.